Eliminating waste is the fundamental principle of lean thinking.

 Depending on the day of the week, I might allocate more 2-hour blocks later in the morning or afternoon, but they aren’t as intense as the first one and can be interrupted by something more urgent.

 Work Hack 3: Schedule manager activities as late in the day as possible.

 Planned manager activities, like customer meetings, are easier to schedule because they are clearly time-boxed and calendar driven.
 Unless there is an unworkable schedule conflict, I prefer to schedule these for the afternoon so as not to interrupt my morning flow.

-Work Hack 4: Always be ready for unplanned activities especially customer support.
+Work Hack 4: Always be ready for unplanned activities, especially customer support.

-Unexpected interruptions can surface from anywhere throughout the day — server issues, customer support calls, etc. You have to be prepared for interruption, especially from customers.
+Unexpected interruptions can surface from anywhere throughout the day — server issues, customer support calls, etc. You have to be prepared for the interruption, especially from customers.
 Both server alerts and customer calls (800 number) are routed directly to my cellphone.
-This is a also good place to apply a five whys process to ensure unexpected incidents don’t become recurring.
+This is also a good place to apply a five whys process to ensure unexpected incidents don’t become recurring.

 Creating Weekly Flow